cyanglaz/gcard_layout/documents/TUTORIAL.md

 <img src="../resources/imgs/tutorial/customize_card.gif"><br>
 <img src="../resources/imgs/tutorial/set_card_size.gif"><br>

-4. **Important**: For the layout to work, the x value of the pivot offset of the card node must be set to half of the card's width.
+4. **Important**: For the layout to work properly, the x value of the pivot offset of the card node must be set to half of the card's width.
 In this example, we set the pivot offset to **Vector2(40, 0)**.

 <img src="../resources/imgs/tutorial/set_pivot.gif"><br>